Ruby Glow Witchhazel

 A large, spreading shrub that features showy reddish-brown flowers in winter along bare branches with a spicy fragrance, good fall color; brings needed color and fragrance to the late winter garden when most other plants are still dormant

 Ruby Glow Witchhazel is smothered in stunning fragrant coppery-bronze strap-like flowers with deep purple calyces along the branches from late winter to early spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated round leaves turn an outstanding scarlet in the fall.
-The fruit is not ornamentally significant.

 Ruby Glow Witchhazel is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.